BioinfoNet/MyFirstFork/README.md

 I am at the East Africa Open Science tour to learn and train on the Open Science Forum

-## Njagi
+## JoyK

-Instituition: Pwani University

-I'm a student at Pwani
+I am a student learning Programming